-Did you know problem gambling affects six million people nationwide?
-Those with problem gambling behaviors regularly experience social isolation, anxiety, stress, and depression with 20% of individuals expressing suicidal thoughts.
-Closures and quarantines due to COVID-19 may exacerbate this social isolation.
-Persons with gambling disorders are already less likely to have the health, social, financial, and recovery resources to persevere through a crisis.
-In fact, job losses, furloughs, and lost income may lead to increased gambling in hopes to win money.
+Did you know that problem gambling affects six million people nationwide?
+Or that people grappling with problem gambling behaviors often experience social isolation, anxiety, stress, and depression, with 20% expressing suicidal thoughts?
+Unfortunately, the pandemic may lead to a worsening of those issues.
+While closures and quarantines may exacerbate social isolation, persons with gambling disorders may be less likely to have the health, social, financial, and recovery resources to persevere through a crisis.
+What’s more, people who suffer job losses, furloughs, and lost income may turn to gambling in an effort to win money.

-The expansion of online gambling in Pennsylvania and the social distancing required by the COVID-19 pandemic has created the perfect storm for the person with a gambling disorder.
+The expansion of online gambling in Pennsylvania has combined with social distancing protocols to create a perfect storm for individuals already struggling with a gambling disorder.
 Online gambling has increased by 30% to 40% nationwide since the pandemic impacted the United States (National Council on Problem Gambling).
-Online gambling has also resulted in a shift to the 18-24-year-old male age group.
-This new group of gamblers are attracted to sports betting and e-sports.
-With the cancellations of major sporting competitions, such as March Madness, there is a greater likelihood that online gambling will become a chosen activity to deal with boredom and isolation.
+Online gambling has also resulted in a shift to the 18-24-year-old male age group, who are attracted to sports betting and e-sports.

-Although cash-strapped state governments may realize profits from increased gambling revenues as online gambling gains in popularity, there is a downside.
-While many individuals may gamble without negative consequences, there are others who will develop a gambling disorder.
+As online gambling gains in popularity, cash-strapped state governments may realize profits from increased gambling revenues.
+But there is a downside.
+While many individuals may gamble without negative consequences, others will develop a gambling disorder.
 As more individuals turn to online gambling to offset isolation, the number of persons with gambling disorders will grow.
 Like other addictions, a gambling disorder can have devastating consequences on the individual and the family.
-In these financially unstable times, the behavior linked with this disorder may wreck the family’s future due to uncontrolled online betting and gaming.

 Problem gambling, especially during the COVID-19 pandemic, can be prevented and treated.
 Fortunately, problem gambling prevention and treatment services are ready to respond to family members, friends, and individuals concerned with gambling concerns.
-While face-to-face counseling is not currently available, helplines and online support meetings are easily accessible in the privacy of the home.
+While face-to-face counseling may not be available, helplines and online support meetings are easily accessible in the privacy of the home.